canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/how-to-guides/explore-network-status.md

 docker0             b13e1f13-c23c-47c3-9b3e-ca43ecd79e79  bridge    docker0
 ```

-Finally, we can see the state of radio interfaces, including WiFi and WWAN (cellular) with the _radio_ argument:
+Finally, we can see the state of radio interfaces, including Wi-Fi and WWAN (cellular) with the _radio_ argument:

 ```bash
 $ nmcli r